bemer/amazon-connect-workshop/content/start_the_workshop/create_a_connect_instance.md

 ![CreateConnectInstance](/images/create-a-connect-instance/claim_phone_number.png)

-{{% notice tip %}}
+{{% notice info %}}
 If you do not see a number you require for your production Instance open a Support Request with AWS support to check on the availability of numbers you are looking for.
 This could be for example a certain area code where you do business.
 {{% /notice %}}

-Click **Next**
+After selecting your phone number, click in **Next**

-Wait a couple of minutes for the new number to be configured in your Instance.
+It might take a couple of minutes for the new number to be configured in your Instance.
 The next screen is going to show you the number to call and show the **Contact Control Panel** embedded in the page.
 The **Contact Control Panel** is the Agents interface to handle incoming Contacts.

 ![CreateConnectInstance](/images/create-a-connect-instance/make_a_call.png)